-- 1. Court building cleaning staff will clean the common areas of the court building so that common spaces are cleaned at least few every hours. - 2.
-Court building cleaning staff will clean the courtrooms between every hearing, between morning and afternoon proceedings, and at the end of each day the courtroom is used. - 3.
+1. Court building cleaning staff will clean the common areas of the court building so that common spaces are cleaned at least every 8 hours.

+- 2. Court building cleaning staff will clean the courtrooms between every hearing, between morning and afternoon proceedings, and at the end of each day the courtroom is used. - 3.
 Court building cleaning staff have been provided cleaning supplies shown to be effective with this coronavirus. - 4.
-Court building cleaning staff have been trained on proper cleaning techniques and provided appropriate personal protective equipment.
+Court building cleaning staff have been trained on proper cleaning techniques and provided appropriate personal protective equipment. - 5.
+Courtroom personnel shall clean the witness stand after each witness.